Lawmakers clear hurdle for Mississippi to change state flag

 The current flag has remained divisive in a state with a 38% Black population.
 All of the state’s public universities and several cities and counties have stopped flying it because of the Confederate symbol.

-The House has adjourned until 2 p.m.
-Sunday and the Senate until 2:30 p.m.
-Sunday.
+The House has adjourned until Sunday at 2 p.m., and the Senate until 2:30 p.m.

 The Associated Press contributed to this report.